aleyna34131/privacyidea/doc/policies/user.rst

 type: ``bool``

-The user is allowed to enable his own tokens.
+The user is allowed to enable their own tokens.

 delete
 ~~~~~~

 type: ``bool``

-The user is allowed to delete his own tokens from the database.
+The user is allowed to delete their own tokens from the database.
 Those tokens can not be recovered.
 The audit log concerning
 these tokens remains.